-In consideration of the Bands of America philosophy, we recommend the following be implemented for the 2023 BOA season and beyond.
+In consideration of the Bands of America philosophy, the following is recommended:

 - Amplifying individuals (wind players) through a soundboard during tutti sections leads to an intentional misrepresentation of what is being performed by the total ensemble.
 This misrepresentation of acoustic quality by enhancing a few individuals is unacceptable. - Soloists and featured ensembles may use microphones during their feature section but must be muted from amplification when not being featured. - Where a participating band has a limited number of performers (e.g., one player to a part), the use of individual microphones is acceptable.